filakhtov/gentoo-use-docs/sys-apps/coreutils.md

 It is safe to disable this flag if there is no need for non-English languages.

+### openssl
+Pass the `--with-openssl` option to the configure script.
+Use hash functions provided by the OpenSSL library in the tools like `b2sum`, `md5sum`, `sha1sum`, `cksum` and others, instead of using simplified bundled implementations.

+This flag can be safely disabled.

 ### selinux
 When disabled, export the `ac_cv_search_setfilecon=no`, `ac_cv_header_selinux_context_h=no`, `ac_cv_header_selinux_flash_h=no` and `ac_cv_header_selinux_selinux_h=no` variables for the configure script.
 Does nothing when enabled, because SELinux support will be detected by configure by default.
 Enable an ability to preserve a SELinux context (or set a default one) while performing various operations, e.g. a `cp`, `mv`, `install`, etc.